CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Conclusion

 \section{Conclusion}

-Many compute-intensive cloud workloads, such as ML training and scientific computations, have inherent resource elasticity and temporal flexibility that can be leveraged to optimize for carbon emission reductions.
-To exploit this opportunity, we propose \systemName that judiciously scales up or down an application, based on the application's scalability behaviour and carbon cost, to minimize its carbon emissions.
-We implement \systemName as a cloud-based autoscaler implemented using Kubernetes as well as a simulation-based advisory tool to facilitate pre-deployment analysis.
-We demonstrate the efficacy of \systemName in reducing carbon emissions for a variety of workloads, job configurations, and cloud regions.
-In the future, we plan to extend \systemName into cluster-wide scheduling.
-Cluster-wide scheduling is accompanied with challenges such as heterogeneity, resource pressure, priorities, and power management.
+Many compute-intensive cloud workloads, such as ML training and scientific computations, have inherent resource elasticity and temporal flexibility that can be leveraged to optimize carbon emission reductions.
+To exploit this opportunity, we propose \systemName that judiciously scales up or down an application, based on its scalability behavior and carbon cost, to minimize its carbon emissions.
+We implement \systemName as a cloud-based autoscaler implemented using Kubernetes and a simulation-based advisory tool to facilitate pre-deployment analysis.
+We demonstrate the efficacy of \systemName in reducing carbon emissions for various workloads, job configurations, and cloud regions.
+We demonstrated that using real-world machine learning training and MPI jobs on a commercial cloud platform, \systemName can yield i) 51\% carbon savings over carbon-agnostic execution, ii) 37\% over a suspend-resume policy, and iii) 8\% over the best static scaling policy.
+In the future, we plan to extend \systemName into a cluster-wide scheduler to address the challenges of resource heterogeneity, resource pressure, priorities, and power management.

+\begin{acks} We thank the anonymous reviewers and our shepherd Anshul Gandhi, for their valuable comments, which improved the quality of this paper.
+This research is supported by NSF grants 2211302, 2211888, 2213636, 2105494, US Army contract W911NF-17-2-0196, VMware, and Amazon Web Services. \end{acks}